siscia/easy-hire/_draft/pyspider.md

 The method `run()` is the big loop of our fetcher.

-Inside run another function `queue_loop()` is defined, such function take all the task in the input queue and fetch them, also it listen for interruption signal.
+Inside run another function `queue_loop()` is defined, such function take all the tasks in the input queue and fetches them, also it listen for an interruption signal.

-`queue_loop` is passed as argument to a tornado class `PeriodicCallback` that, how you can guess, will call it any specific amount of time.
+`queue_loop()` is passed as argument to a tornado class `PeriodicCallback` that, how you can guess, will call it every specific amount of time.

-`queue_loop()` just call another function that bring us a step closer to actually retrieve the web resource: `fetch()`.
+`queue_loop()` just calls another function that brings us a step closer to actually retrieve the web resource: `fetch()`.

 #### fetch(self, task, callback=None)

-`fetch()` just decide what is the proper way to retrieve a resource, if the resource must be retrieve using `phantomjs_fetch` or the simpler `http_fetch`.
+`fetch()` just decides what is the proper way to retrieve a resource, if the resource must be retrieved using `phantomjs_fetch()` or the simpler `http_fetch()`.

 We are going to follow `http_fetch()`.